-OJP expects to make awards under this funding opportunity as cooperative agreements, which allow OJP to have substantial involvement in carrying out award activities.
+OJP expects to make awards made under this funding opportunity as a grant.
 See the "Administrative, National Policy, and Other Legal Requirements" section of the Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions.

 APPLICATION CONTENTS, SUBMISSION REQUIREMENTS, AND DEADLINES